 Kate Sullivan Head of Experience at Otis Travel Group

-Criminals can target travelers that use a random USB cable or USB wall receptacle on public chargers at places like the airport, according to Kate Sullivan who is the Head of Experience at the Otis Travel Group.
+Criminals can target travelers that use a random USB cable or USB wall receptacle on public chargers at places like the airport.

 “Crooks can replace or alter one of these USB stations in under 5 minutes, installing a chip that can force malicious apps onto your phone,” Sullivan explained.
 “Most of the time, this won't affect you in a way you notice immediately - they'll install an app that, say, forces your phone to click ads, thus making the scammer money in the background while slowing down your phone.
 However, these same scam techniques can also steal your passwords and financial information, especially if you use Apple Pay or Google Wallet.
 It's just not worth the risk!”

 6. Be careful with public internet connections

 Kenny Trinh at NetbookNews.com recommends using a VPN or your own phone’s cellular connection for social media browsing or online purchases while on the go,

 “Public wifis, like those in local cafes and hotel lobbies, are a hacker’s playground as they are unsecured and unencrypted,” he explained.
 “Your sensitive data, such as passwords and credit card information, could easily be stolen.”

 7. Use an app to detail your belongings

 Diane Hamilton of Home Inventory